Diophantine Approximation Groups, Kronecker Foliations and Independence: Diophantine Approximation Groups in Rings of Integers

 The sequence classes appearing in (\ref{ODA}) differ already in several respects from those studied in other accounts.
-In \cite{Bu}, \cite{Sch}, the approximants are allowed to be arbitrary elements of $\alpha\in K$, not just integers, and the measure of complexity of $\alpha$ is no longer ``the denominator'' but rather the height $H_{K}(\alpha )$ of the polynomial $P_{K,\alpha}(X)=\prod (X-\nu (\alpha ))$ as $\nu$ runs over the places of $K$.
-Thus, the custom is to study solutions $\alpha\in K$ to the inequality $|\theta -\alpha|<c H(\alpha )^{-n}$ for appropriate choices of $c$, $n$.
-The definition appearing in (\ref{ODA}) restores in a sense the integral lattice perspective from which one may view Diophantine Approximation over the rationals.
+In \cite{Bu}, \cite{Sch}, the approximants are allowed to be arbitrary elements of $\upalpha\in K$, not just integers, and the measure of complexity of $\upalpha$ is no longer ``the denominator'' but rather the height $H_{K}(\upalpha )$ of the polynomial $P_{K,\upalpha}(X)=\prod (X-\upnu (\upalpha ))$ as $\upnu$ runs over the places of $K$.
+Thus, the custom is to study solutions $\upalpha\in K$ to the inequality for appropriate choices of $c$, $n$.